 Finally, bugs may exist in some PostScript interpreters which could possibly be exploited to gain unauthorized access to a recipient's system.
 Apart from noting this possibility, there is no specific action to take to prevent this, apart from the timely correction of such bugs if any are found.

-7.4.3 The Application/ODA subtype
+7.4.3 Other Application subtypes